 What happens if the shop goes out of business?

-If you pay a deposit and the shop goes out of business, it may be very difficult to get either the item or get your deposit back.
+If you pay a deposit and the shop goes out of business, it may be very difficult to either get the item or get your deposit back.
 If the business goes into liquidation or receivership you become a creditor, but other creditors such as staff, the Revenue, banks etc are likely to take priority in terms of payments.